-Different, eh?
-How on earth did that happen?
+So how did a child of Cold War era US heartland end up living in Russia?
 "The answer is more for a book than a bio," he says.
-"It has to do with meeting an exotic lady from Saint-Petersburg and falling in love at a time when such a thing was totally impossible, and eventually flitting off to a part of the world where, as a Cold War child in the US heartland, I never could have dreamed I’d ever set foot."
+"It has to do with meeting an exotic lady from Saint-Petersburg, falling in love at a time when such a thing was totally impossible, and eventually flitting off to a part of the world where I never could have dreamed I’d ever set foot."

 But set foot he did back in 1996, planning to stay for only one year and then return to the States.
 "We were living in the US and my step-daughters were starting to lose their native Russian.
 We wanted them to grow up bilingual, my wife had a job waiting for her in Petersburg, so I took a sabbatical and we went."
-After more then 2 decades he’s still living in Russia, and doing just fine, thank you.
-"Robert Burns was right about those mice and men!" he grins.
-"And yeah, the kids did grow up bilingual!"
+After 25 years he’s still living there.
+"Robert Burns was right about best laid plans," he grins.
+"And yes, the kids did grow up bilingual!"

-For his original songs, Robert draws from American traditional music he heard as a child in his mother’s native Missouri Ozark mountains, from his father's Spanish heritage, from his classical conservatory education, and of course from his experience as an expatriate in Russia.
+For his original songs, Robert draws from American traditional music he heard as a child in his mother’s native Missouri Ozark mountains, from his father's Spanish heritage, from his classical conservatory education, and of course from his experience as an expatriate.
 His writing and arranging can sometimes reflect his penchant for the humble, oft-maligned banjo, but it is in fact just one of half a dozen instruments he plays.
 "It’s an added sonic texture to be used whenever it seems right.
-But if I use it, I try to use it in unexpected ways.
+If I use it, I try to do it in unexpected ways.
 Rather than play yet another rendition of 'Dueling Banjos' I’ll do something like clawhammer-style banjo on a sea shanty like Drunken Sailor."

-Over the years Robert has been, is his own words, "a closet songwriter".
-After many many moons of "just playing the music folks want to hear with their beer", he decided several years ago to begin recording and sharing the original songs he had written, but just squirreled away, with acoustic music fans around the world via the internet.
+For many years Robert was, in his own words, "a closet songwriter".
+After many many moons of "just playing the music folks want to hear with their beer", he decided to begin recording and sharing the original songs he had just squirreled away, with acoustic music fans around the world via the internet.
 He was just getting a good start on that project when something unexpected happened.

-In 2014, he was invited to add his banjo, guitar and vocal skills to Saint Petersburg's "Shanty Choir Tallship MIR", the official musical group of the Russian tall sailing ship STS Mir, and made up of volunteer musicians from five countries aiming to bridge barriers between people through fun with music.
-Almost immediately he discovered a previously unsuspected talent: writing what he terms "new old sea songs" - shanties, ballads and drinking songs after the style of the traditional classics.
+In 2014, he was invited to add his banjo, guitar and vocal skills to Saint Petersburg's "Shanty Choir Tallship MIR", a sort of semi-official musical group for the Russian tall sailing ship STS Mir, and made up of volunteer musicians from five countries aiming to bridge barriers between people through fun with music.
+Almost immediately he discovered a previously unsuspected talent: writing what he terms "new old sea songs" - shanties, forebitters, ballads and drinking songs with influences from the traditional classics.

 "Talk about getting sidetracked!" he says.
 "I was totally focused on recording tunes in various genres that I’d written and put by for decades, but these sea songs just kept coming out.
 And they’re such fun - you can really get sucked in.
 Maritime songs were a very social thing.
 There was no 'audience' - everyone got into the act and sang together.
 We’ve largely lost that today, and I enjoy helping folks rediscover how much fun can they can have with this music."